Step Two: Enrollment in Your Second Course

 Important Step Two Dates:

-Early July: Notification by mail of your second course enrollment with your FYP placement notification.
+Early to mid-July: Notification by mail of your second (or second and third) course enrollment with your FYP placement and housing notification.

 Step Two Process:

-On the Course Selection form, you will list your top four or five choices for courses in the fall.
+On the Course Selection form, you will list your top five choices for courses in the fall.
 All of these choices must be available and appropriate for first-year students.
 Please note: you will need to give us multiple possibilities, but you will only be enrolled in one (or two, if you are pre-health/ biology) of those courses at this time.
 Step Three will help you prepare for the rest of your fall schedule.

 How do you decide which courses to list?